 Residents know where they do – and don’t – want tall buildings in the downtown: not on the Lakeshore or the core, but perhaps on Brant St north of Victoria toward Fairview.

 At a recent workshop, residents had the option of picking one of four areas for tall buildings.
-Area #1 – North Brant – got the most interest, though some (myself included) have suggested moving the southern boundary to Victoria (or further up Brant) instead of Caroline, as shown.
+Area #1 – North Brant – got the most interest, though some (myself included) have suggested moving the boundaries further up Brant, instead of Victoria to Maria, as shown.